ekkamel/COVID-19_Analysis/README.md

 ## Basic Data wrangling and Time trends

+## COVID 19 notebook covers basic data wrangling

+## COVID 19_2 covers time trends

-## This code can be used later in a web app where the user can select a country via a drop down list and the time trend is created for the selected country
+## The code in COVID 19_2 can be used later in a web app where the user can select a country via a drop down list and the time trend is created for the selected country

 ## Both Django and Flask are very good candidates for the task